Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 Believe it or not, some bees make their nests in the ground.

-A few species of solitary bees even hibernate in the ground over winter with others opting to place their young larvae in specially created underground nests sealed with a special secretion to create a waterproof layer around the vulnerable young bees.
+A few species of solitary bees even hibernate in the ground over winter, while others place their young larvae in specially constructed underground nests, sealing them with a secretion to form a waterproof layer around the vulnerable young bees.

 How can you help?